Fête de la Musique: Reach and impact

+In India, classical, contemporary and folk music performances are held throughout the country.
+Musical duo Sourendro-Soumyojit are known for their annual World Music Day concert in Kolkata, which brings together Indian playback singers at a ticketed event.
+Brands and advertisers have also adopted the event; on June 21, 2026, The Hindu published a digital music crossword shaped like a beam note to mark the occasion.

 In Australia, Make Music Day Australia was initiated in 2018 by the Australian Music Association (AMA), and as of 2022, was co-hosted by the AMA and National Association of Music Merchants (NAMM).
 In 2023, a huge international project called "Make Music, Make Friends" partnered 10 Australian schools with schools around the world to share music and greet one another on Make Music Day.

 In Cyprus, the festival has been held every year since 2019.
 While Make Music Cyprus is usually limited to Nicosia, the 2025 edition expanded to Larnaca as well, but it was held at an earlier date.

 Turkey and Ghana held their first Make Music Days in 2022, and South Africa in 2023.